amv-dev/yata/README.md

 By default, there is no `unsafe` code in the crate.
 But you can optionally enable `unsafe_performance` feature throw you `Cargo.toml` or by `--feature` flag in your CLI.

-`usafe_performance` enables some unsafe code blocks, most of them are unsafe access to a vector's elements.
+`unsafe_performance` enables some unsafe code blocks, most of them are unsafe access to a vector's elements.
 For some methods it may increase performance by ~5-10%.

 # Features